wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (b) the audit firm must ensure that each engagement partner is a licensed auditor.

-    (3) If an audit firm breaches subsection (1) or (2)(b), every partner or director of the audit firm commits an offence and is liable on summary conviction to a fine not exceeding $50,000 if---
+    (3) If an audit firm breaches subsection (1) or (2)(b), every partner or director of the audit firm commits an offence and is liable on conviction to a fine not exceeding $50,000 if---

     *   (a) the breach took place with his or her authority, permission, or consent; or

     *   (b) he or she could reasonably have known that the breach was to be or was being made and failed to take all reasonable steps to prevent or stop it.

+    Section 9(3): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Partners who are responsible if issuer audit not carried out in accordance with requirements